Melbourne: Melbourne Publishing Company, 1919.

 In 1927, commercial publishing success in the United States led Gaze to settle in Pasadena where he continued his dual career as a munitions expert, either remaining here until his death in 1962 or returning to England in 1959 and settling in Hampstead for his final years, dying in 1963.
 Solo shows of his fantasy paintings in Los Angeles earned him the appellation of ‘The Bubble Man’.
 It is said that Gaze worked with the Disney studios on Fantasia.
 Work by Harold Gaze is held in the National Museum of American Illustration, the Pasadena Museum of History, and the San Diego Museum of Art, among others.

 Octavo, colour frontispiece and six colour plates; in the original boards with oval colour portrait onlay; the unusual dustjacket (cut to show the portrait on the front board).
-Previous owner's inscription, some foxing throughout not affecting plates, all plates clear and bright.
+Gift inscription from 1919 with a 1 cm x 6 cm incision to remove the recipient's name, some foxing throughout not affecting plates, all plates clear and bright.